sodonnel/puppet-modules/readme.md

     javajdk-1.8.0-152.x86_64.rpm
     sqoopjdbc-1.0.0-1.x86_64.rpm

-That should be the setup down.
+That should be the setup done.

 ## The Box Environment